-6.1.14 Cleared vegetation was stockpile and located mainly in Holes 1 and 17 or along the site boundary (outside the silt fences) for wind/sun drying before proper disposal.
-The Contractor was reminded to remove the vegetation stockpiles and construction waste and dispose off-site properly according to the waste management plan.

-- 6.1.15 No chemical storage area was available on site during the reporting month.
+- 6.1.18 Cleared vegetation was stockpile and located mainly in Holes 1 and 17 or along the site boundary (outside the silt fences) for wind/sun drying before proper disposal.
+The Contractor was reminded to remove the vegetation stockpiles and construction waste and dispose off-site properly according to the waste management plan. - 6.1.19 No chemical storage area was available on site during the reporting month.
 Some oil tanks were required as the standby fuel.
 Drip trays were provided underneath the oil tanks to prevent leakage on the bare ground.
-The Contractor was reminded to provide chemical storage areas for chemical storage. - 6.1.16 Site office is not available on site.
+The Contractor was reminded to provide chemical storage areas for chemical storage. - 6.1.20 Site office was under construction near existing maintenance building.
 Mobile chemical toilets were provided on site.
 The number of workers could be increased up to 200 persons on site.
 The Contractor was reminded to provide sufficient sewage treatment facility and/or mobile chemical toilets on site to cater for the needs.